Residential guitar workshop weekend

 Congratulations to all of the attendees and tutors who have made Watercolour Music's previous guitar workshops such a success.

 To ensure a fruitful individual learning experience, there were limited places on this special weekend – two classes of eight maximum brings the setting close to the mentoring process pioneered in the US.
-Students arrived on Thursday evening for a relaxed meet-and-greet, followed by intensive tutored sessions throughout Friday and Saturday with a survivors studio session on Sunday.
+Students arrived on Saturday evening for a relaxed meet-and-greet, followed by intensive tutored sessions throughout Sunday and Monday.

 The weekend is designed to give attendees the time and space needed to invest in their musical passion, unhampered by the usual interruptions and distractions of home and work.
 The workshops are tailored to the abilities of participants, aimed at all levels of musician who want to learn new skills and increase their confidence in a group situation.

 Watercolour Music specialises in creating a relaxed, supportive and inspiring environment, and the course provides the perfect retreat for guests wanting to concentrate on improving various aspects of their music and performance in the beautiful, peaceful location of Ardgour.
 The informal atmosphere allows structured activity in a supportive learning environment.

 Facetime with the tutors includes at least 8 hours of tutor-led group teaching sessions designed to bring out the best abilities There are also opportunities for sessions with the other players, and quality time ‘alone’ with one's instrument!